JamesBracken/Jamies-Gym/README.md

 - **Images**

-For our images I aimed to implement similar contrast pictures to the website colors.
+I chose images with our customers in mind, going into a gym can be a bit of a daunting task for some.
+We have to make sure that we display the fact that once you get into it, fitness is loved by all and it can be something everyone can enjoy.
+We show people enjoying themselves, having fun and reaping the benefits.
+We also display a few pictures which shows the heavy lifting for the truly hardcore gym enthusiasts, heavy deadlifts, martial arts classes whats not to love?I also aimed to implement similar contrast pictures to the website colors.
 This helped to blend well within the website.

+Images were resized and compressed through [Tinyjpg](https://tinyjpg.com/) to optimize load times of the website without destroying image quality.
+Some images like the hero image were minimally compressed as this stands out and we do not want to reduce quality here.

 - **Wireframes**
 I made my wireframes using figma, this was then molded and made into my websites, original designs on these figma wireframes have been tweaked.
 Specifically the colors within the website was changed due to celadon not being very fitting within the webpage